Wednesday evenings: 8-9:15 p.m. teaching; requests until 11:30 p.m. $6. Dance parties every fifth week.

 Largest selection of Judaica in Contra Costa County.
 Gift shop is member-run store featuring items of Judaica for every day, Shabbat, holidays and special celebrations.

 Easy-to-build sukkah kits for your Sukkot celebration.
 Everything from small sukkot for an apartment or small house to huge custom sukkot for large events.
 Online at www.sukkot.com

 Custom ketubot (all flavors), symbolic papercuts and paper sculpture, Hebrew and English calligraphy, invitations and whimsical illustration.
 Commissioned pieces welcome for all occasions.

 Art, jewelry, tallitot, ketubot, books, cards, kiddush cups, menorahs, mezuzot, holiday items, music, toys, Ahava products.
 Challah on Fridays.
 Rent chuppahs and Israeli cell phones.

 Museums & Galleries

 Collection of Judaica includes ritual objects, works on paper, sculpture, stained glass, poster art, displays of Jewish holiday celebrations and special exhibits.

-Established in 2010 following the transfer of the Judah L. Magnes Museum to UC Berkeley.
 Remarkably diverse archive, library and museum holdings include art, objects, texts, music, and historical documents about Jews in the global diaspora and the American West.
+Reopening in September 2021.

 Rotating art and photography exhibits celebrating Jewish life.
 Free exhibit openings with artist receptions.

-Showcases the works of talented Jewish artists from around the world and also presents exhibits that explore Jewish values, themes, and ideas.
+Award-winning gallery showcases works of talented Jewish artists from around the world and presents exhibits that explore Jewish values, themes and ideas.